-- The person applying for Academic Certification or his/ her designate (eg., Departmental contact) completes the Application Form and assembles the required documentation package, including all additional items (above).
+- The person applying for Academic Certification or their designate (e.g., Departmental contact) completes the Application Form and assembles the required documentation package, including all additional items (above).

-- The assembled Application package is then forwarded in hard copy to the Dean’s Office, Faculty Appointments and recruitment Management team for review. **Please keep a copy for your records.
+- The assembled Application package is then forwarded electronically via OneDrive to Faculty HR, Faculty Affairs at the Dean’s Office for review. **Please keep a copy for your records.

-- Once fully approved, the Dean will be requested to sign the Application Forms/ his letter of support.
-The Dean’s Office will then PDF the entire Application package and provide an electronic copy for your Department’s records.
-(Please request this if you do not receive a copy.)
-We will also (usually) include the College on this email as an “fyi” that a hard copy is sent via courier.
-Details about this are tracked in a spreadsheet held by the Dean’s Office.
+- Once fully approved, the Dean will be requested to sign the Application Forms/his Letter of Nomination.
+The Dean’s Office will then PDF the entire Application package and provide an electronic copy for your Department’s records (Please request this if you do not receive a copy).
+Details about this are tracked in a spreadsheet held at the Dean’s Office.

-- The completed Application package (hard copy) will be couriered directly to the Royal College for review where their Office of Education will review the Application for completeness.
+- The completed Application package will be sent to the Royal College for review, where their Office of Education will review the Application for completeness.

 - After the Royal College’s review, they will communicate their decision (approval or rejection) in writing to the Dean and copy the applicant with the outcome.
 If approved, the Royal College will send also inform the B.C.
 College of Physicians and Surgeons.